TarasChybis/ProgAcademy_1.JavaStart_1.Introduction/4. Cycles/src/README.md

 <p>
 <b> home_work_4_1 </b><br>
-With the help of cycles draw “wallpaper”.
+With the help of cycles draw ï¿½wallpaperï¿½.
 Moreover, the number of bands must be entered from the keyboard.
 In the example there are 7 bands.
 </p>

 <p>
 <b> home_work_4_2 </b><br>
-Calculate by loop the factorial of the number “ n ” entered from the keyboard (4<n<16).
+Calculate by loop the factorial of the number ï¿½ n ï¿½ entered from the keyboard (4<n<16).
 The factorial of a number is the product of all numbers from that number to 1.
 For example: 5! = 5*4*3*2*1 = 120
 </p>

 <p>